S1M0N38/dotfiles/README.md

 > [!CAUTION]
-> Never commit API keys, tokens, or passwords.
+> Never commit API keys, tokens, passwords, logs or history files, or any sensitive information.

 ### Using `lgit` Interface